COVID-19 and Animals

 What is the evidence that animals can become infected and develop illness from the COVID-19?

 Currently there is limited evidence that animals can be infected with COVID-19 and reporting of infected animals has been rare in this outbreak.
 The overall risk that domestic animals can become infected and develop illness, is thought to be low.
 However, only limited information is available and there is still uncertainty and many unknowns about how this virus will behave in various animal species.
-There have been two dogs from Hong Kong reported to be infected with COVID-19, however neither dog showed any signs of illness.
-An additional 15 dogs and 8 cats from households with COVID-19 illness in Hong Kong have tested negative.

 If an animal becomes infected, what is the evidence that they can transmit the virus to other people or animals?